aimacode/aima-java/aima-core/README.txt

 To actually search you need to
   # configure a problem instance
   # select a search.
 Configure this with Tree Search or GraphSearch if applicable.
-  # instantiate a SerachAgent and
+  # instantiate a SearchAgent and
   # print any actions and metrics

 A good example (from the NQueens Demo ) is: